 What Are the Best Team Building Activities for Interns That Don't Feel Forced?

-The best team building activities for interns prioritize two things: cross-team exposure and peer bonding.
-Interns who form 3+ genuine connections during their program are 2.7x more likely to accept a return offer.
-The most effective approach is a weekly cadence mixing structured activities (lunch-and-learns, shadow days) with unstructured social time (intern lunches, group outings).
-Forced fun is the fastest way to lose top intern talent — voluntary, low-pressure activities outperform mandatory ones by every metric.
+The best intern team building prioritizes cross-team exposure and peer bonding.
+Interns who form 3+ genuine connections are 2.7x more likely to accept a return offer.
+The most effective approach mixes structured activities (lunch-and-learns, shadow days) with low-pressure social time (intern lunches, group outings).
+Voluntary, opt-in activities outperform mandatory ones by every metric.

 In this playbook